Shakshi3104/DeviceHardware/README.md

 DeviceHardware is a package for getting iPhone, iPad and Mac model names and hardware information, such as SoC name.

-Support for iOS devices and Macs by May 29, 2021 (JST).
+Support for iOS devices and Macs by September 19, 2021 (JST).

 ## Usage

 ```swift
 import DeviceHardware
 ```
 ### iOS

 At first

 ```swift